astronomer/docs/astro/ci-cd-templates/gcs.md

 ### DAG-based deploy

 This CI/CD template can be used to deploy DAGs from a single GCS bucket to a single Astro Deployment.
-When you create or modify a DAG in the GCS bucket, a Lambda function triggers to deploy your DAGs to Astro.
+When you create or modify a DAG in the GCS bucket, a Lambda function triggers your project to deploy DAGs to Astro.

 :::info